abstract class IO

 (obj) : self

-Writes the given object into this IO
+Writes the given object into this IO.

-This ends up calling to_s(io)
+This ends up calling to_s(io) on the object.

 io = IO::Memory.new